 - Can you recall a time you faced a challenge in a previous role and how did you overcome it?

 - Why did you leave your previous role?
 What did you dislike about your previous job? – This is to gauge your motivation, rather than to draw up negativity, so focus on positive aspects and what you want from a new position

 - What do you know about the company?

 Qualifications for your job application in Portugal

 As mentioned above, it isn’t common to send copies of qualification certificates with your job application, but some employers may request it for the interview stage.
-However, there may be instances where employers are not be familiar with international qualifications and diplomas.
+However, there may be instances where employers are not familiar with international qualifications and diplomas.

-Therefore information provided by UCAS (p.55) can help you to decipher the Portuguese equivalent to your qualifications and certificates.
+Therefore, the information provided by UCAS (p.55) can help you to decipher the Portuguese equivalent to your qualifications and certificates.
 Alternatively contacting the General Department of Higher Education will help you determine what you need to do regarding your qualifications.